perladvent/perldotcom/content/article/_pub_2004_07_30_lightningtalk.md

 time to take breaks between slides.

-For this reason I prefer software that you just hit one key or click the mouse to go to the next slide â I follow the rule that anything that requires you to move the mouse is probably a failure.
+For this reason I prefer software that you just hit one key or click the mouse to go to the next slide — I follow the rule that anything that requires you to move the mouse is probably a failure.
 So if you *must* present from a web browser make sure that the links to move between places are in the same physical location on the page, preferably in the top left corner.
 And make sure that you don't have to scroll your slides.
-Remember kids, HTML isn't a presentation language so the only way to ensure that it doesn't give you unexpected surprises â suddenly scrolling, missing graphics, crazy fonts â is to run through the presentation with the web browser you'll use on the machine you want to use beforehand.
+Remember kids, HTML isn't a presentation language so the only way to ensure that it doesn't give you unexpected surprises — suddenly scrolling, missing graphics, crazy fonts — is to run through the presentation with the web browser you'll use on the machine you want to use beforehand.
 All web browsers do *not* render the same.